DianaBeta/travel_app/README.md

  * [Pixabay API](https://pixabay.com/service/about/api/)

-  <h5> Create an account in each of the APIs websites and add them to the files. </h5>
+  <h6> Create an account in each of the APIs websites and add them to the files.</h6>
   1. npm run build-dev

   2. npm run build-prod

-  3. npm start
+  4. npm start